-Vitiligo (pronounced vit-ill-EYE-go) is a relatively common skin disease characterized by smooth, white, painless spots or patches on various parts of the body.
-It does not cause any organic harm, but it can have a devastating effect on the social life of the affected person and their family.
-The total number of people suffering from vitiligo is estimated at 60 to 90 million people worldwide.
+Vitiligo (pronounced vit-ill-EYE-go) is a relatively common skin disease characterized by smooth, white, painless spots or patches on various parts of the body and hairs above it.

 Contrary to popular belief, vitiligo is not a cosmetic disorder but a systemic disease affecting the largest body organ and other vital systems.

 - Is it possible to stop the progression of vitiligo?

 It is true that vitiligo progression could be stopped in 4 out of 5 cases by the use of potent systemic corticosteroids - that is, oral medications.
 However, systemic cortico...